 Pryianshi Gupta, railway Uttarakhand – Delhi, 8.
 9. 2019

-I am happy to see a clear sky.
+I am happy to see clear sky.
 I’ve never noticed that Delhi can be so beautiful when there is not so much smog in the air.

 Sumanshu Rao, Siraspur, 26.
 9. 2019

 Today, the air was clear and the visibility was also good, but it was very hot, which is unusual in the last week of September.
-We have never experienced such weather, I got the flue.
+We have never experienced such weather, I got the flu.

 Sumanshu Rao, Siraspur, 25.
 9. 2019

 Buses in Delhi are fully crowded everyday.
 Being pushed by sweating people is upsetting.